My PhD: opportunities

 The most talented students who have completed one of the 2-year selective master programs at the GSMS have the opportunity to apply for a fully funded 3-year PhD education and training program.
 In the final stages of your master you will write and defend your own PhD project proposal.
 The most excellent projects are awarded funding.

-Consult this FAQ page that is particularly relevant to prospective students who do not hold a European nationality, to find out more about this option or contact the Graduate School.
+Consult this FAQ page to find out more about this option, or contact the Graduate School.

 5. Regular 3 or 4-year PhD positions